renanr0cha/100-days-of-code/log.md

 **Today's Progress**: I managed to squeeze a little bit of code at the end of the day, but forgot to update here! initial logic of the Pomo Focus Timer done.
 Tomorrow (or today?), begin refactoring.

 **Thoughts:** The reason I forgot was that after I coded, I lay down to take a nap.
 This nap transformed in a deep sleep of which I only wake up today!

+### Day 10: May 1, 2022

+**Today's Progress**: A day with a lot of revision and practice of ES6 modules, refactoring Pomo Focus Timer.

+**Thoughts:** A very good day in general, I managed to rest well and prepare for the week ahead!
+10% done!